 Long, Volumized Layers

 Yes, Doutzen Kroes's hair looks majorly volumized here, but as fine-haired girls know, sometimes a little volumizing spray or hair-heightening dry shampoo works wonders on second-day strands.
-We love OGX Bodifying + Fiber Full Body Renew Dry Shampoo ($12), which literally boosts hair up before our very eyes.
+We love OGX's Bodifying + Fiber Full Body Renew Dry Shampoo ($12), which literally boosts hair before our very eyes.
 Nonetheless, her long layers build upon each other, making the mid-lengths of her hair look majorly dense.

 Those with fine hair need not avoid bangs for fear that they will make strands appear stringy.
-In fact, the right kind of bang can make hair appear thicker than it actually is and look super trendy while at it.
+In fact, the right kind of bang can make the hair appear thicker than it actually is and look super trendy while at it.

 "If the hair is thick enough in the front, a deep, thick fringe is a nice way to bring the focus forward to a thicker section of the hair," says Friese.
 "Being cut above the eyes will help those beautiful peepers stand out.
 I recommend using the BosleyMD Volumizing and Thickening Styling Mousse ($9) on wet bangs and blow-drying with a flat brush from side to side and then down to create that full blunt look."